Hardware Trojans from Invisible Inversions: On the Trojanizability of Standard Cell Libraries: Acknowledgments

 \section{Acknowledgments}

+Thorben Moos is a postdoctoral researcher of the Belgian Fund for Scientific Research (F.R.S.-FNRS).
 This work was supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy -- EXC 2092 CASA -- 390781972, and by the \href{https://rc-trust.ai}{Research Center Trustworthy Data Science and Security}, one of the Research Alliance Centers within the \href{https://uaruhr.de}{UA Ruhr}.